Adblue failure, what next?

 -

-checking the spray pattern – the injector should spray (atomize) , not "pour" in a stream.
+checking the spray pattern – the injector should atomize, not "pour" a stream.

 -